scipopt/gcg/doc/resources/devs/howtouse/generatevisu.md

 ### Run tests
 First, you have to do a testrun to gather the data for the visualizations.
-A guide on how to do that can be found @ref dotesting "here".\n
+A guide on how to do that can be found @ref testing "here".\n
 The scripts sometimes expect a certain flag to be set.
 The following table gives an overview over the requirements for the runtime data for each visualization script.